ElementsProject/lightning/doc/lightning-sendcustommsg.7.md

-lightning-dev-sendcustommsg -- Low-level interface to send protocol messages to peers
+lightning-sendcustommsg -- Low-level interface to send protocol messages to peers
 =====================================================================================

 SYNOPSIS
 --------

-**dev-sendcustommsg** *node_id* *msg*
+**sendcustommsg** *node_id* *msg*

 DESCRIPTION
 -----------

-The `dev-sendcustommsg` RPC method allows the user to inject a custom message into the communication with the peer with the given `node_id`.
+The `sendcustommsg` RPC method allows the user to inject a custom message into the communication with the peer with the given `node_id`.
 This is intended as a low-level interface to implement custom protocol extensions on top, not for direct use by end-users.